ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wire-preparation.md

         #### **High Volume Wire & Cable Preparation**

         We manufacture an incredible 5,000 wire assemblies a minute using our high speed automatic machines.
-With very little labour involved, we are as competitive as china and eastern european countries, and is a reason why we are the preferred supplier to some of the worlds leading companies including Siemens, Stanley and Vodafone.
+With very little labour involved, we are as competitive as china and eastern European countries, and is a reason why we are the preferred supplier to some of the worlds leading companies including Siemens, Stanley and Vodafone.
   - type: column
     column:
       text: >-